The ultimate guide for Bukit Lawang

 Religion

-Most people in Bukit Lawang are Muslims.
+Most people in Bukit Lawang are Muslim.
 Be prepared for the occasionally call from the mosque.

 Crime, Safety & Security